 Church, Derby and was warmly welcomed

 and invited to the home groups without judgement being passed on him.
-It was a turning point in his life and the encouragement and help enabled him to be reunite with his wife and get a job again.
+It was a turning point in his life and the encouragement and help enabled him to be reunited with his wife and get a job again.

 This winter the Derby City Mission are working together with seven churches which include Ozzy Road and Pear Tree Road Baptist Churches to provide somewhere for people to stay over the four coldest months of the year.

 The Revd Graham Watkins of Ozzy Road said, 'We are determined to make sure the project runs for the time we originally wanted it to – until March.
 People are raising money in all kinds of ways to supplement what we already have.
 We will find a way because it is so important we do this.
 We need experienced staff because some of the guests will have complex problems and need advice and support for their ongoing homelessness.'

 Mark Moore is also determined to become involved with the night shelter that the Derby City Mission, also in Charnwood Street, has organised and has put himself forward as a volunteer.
 He would like to help out with the catering, because he was originally a chef and he just wants to say a great big thank-you to everyone who has helped him.